joed7/Python/syntax.md

    statements
    return [expression]
 ```
-Function definition begins with the keyword `def` followed by functionname and a optional parameter list separated by commas.
-Inside the function body, we write python statments followed by a option return statement.
+Function definition begins with the keyword `def` followed by functionname and an optional parameter list separated by commas.
+Inside the function body, we write python statements followed by a option return statement.

 ```
 def fac(n):
-    ''' function to computer factorial of a given number
+    ''' function to compute factorial of a given number
     '''
     if n < 0:
         return -1